Grains de café Arabica de spécialité triés à la main

 Description of the plant

-Arabica coffee (Coffea arabica) is a shrubby plant that can grow up to 4.5 metres tall in the wild, although in commercial plantations it is often pruned to around 2 metres to facilitate harvesting.
-The leaves of the Arabica plant are usually oval in shape and dark green in colour, with slightly wavy edges.
-The flowers of the plant are small, white and very fragrant, similar to jasmine flowers.
-After flowering, the coffee cherries, which contain the coffee beans, take around 7–9 months to mature.
+Arabica coffee (Coffea arabica) is a shrub plant that can reach up to 4.5 meters in height in the wild, although in commercial plantations, it is often pruned to about 2 meters to facilitate harvesting.
+Arabica leaves are generally oval-shaped and dark green, with slightly wavy edges.
+The plant's flowers are small, white, and very fragrant, similar to jasmine flowers.
+After flowering, the coffee cherries, which contain the coffee beans, take about 7 to 9 months to ripen.

 Ideal growing conditions

 Arabica coffee beans require specific conditions to grow and produce high-quality beans.
-They prefer high altitudes, typically between 600 and 2000 meters above sea level.
+It prefers high altitudes, generally between 600 and 2000 meters above sea level.
 The mountainous regions of the tropics offer ideal temperatures of 15 to 24 degrees Celsius.

-The soil should be well drained, rich in organic matter, and slightly acidic with a pH of 6 to 6.5.
-Arabica is sensitive to extreme climatic variations and diseases, particularly coffee rust (Hemileia vastatrix).
-Regular and well distributed rainfall, between 1200 and 2200 mm per year, is crucial for optimal growth.
+The soil must be well-drained, rich in organic matter, and slightly acidic with a pH of 6 to 6.5.
+Arabica is sensitive to extreme climate variations and diseases, particularly coffee leaf rust (Hemileia vastatrix).
+Regular and well-distributed rainfall, between 1200 and 2200 mm per year, is crucial for optimal growth.

-These specific conditions contribute to the complexity and finesse of the aromas of Arabica coffee, making each harvest a unique product reflecting the terroir where it is grown.
+These specific conditions contribute to the complexity and finesse of Arabica coffee aromas, making each harvest a unique product reflecting the terroir where it is grown.

 4. Flavors and Aromas of Arabica